USS Cutlass: 1973–present (Taiwan)

 On 4 December 1973, Cutlass had her torpedo tubes sealed and was sold to Taiwan, where she was commissioned in the Republic of China Navy as ROCS Hai Shih (SS-791), (meaning "sea lion").
-They then tried to restore its torpedo capabilities.
-In January 2017, Taiwan announced that it would receive a retrofit to extend its service life until 2026, making it the longest-serving submarine in history.
+They then tried to restore her torpedo capabilities.
+In January 2017, Taiwan announced that she would receive a retrofit to extend her service life until 2026, making her the longest-serving submarine in history.
 The submarine is still operational and reportedly capable of combat.
 The $19 million retrofit was to improve the hull and the diesel vessel's navigational elements.